|News||Where to listen||AIRLINE||Mobile||Stabile||Faq||Contact||

 AIRLINE are ported cabinets following our new low Q factor rules to tune them.
 As bass reflex ports connect the inside of the cabinet to the listening area, having the port opening in the direction of the auditor would have been a dramatic design mistake.

-On the AIRLINE, the port opening faces the floor and this deals with a reduction of 90% of the polluted and unwanted sounds it actually radiates.
+On the AIRLINE, the port opening faces the floor and this deals with a reduction of 90% of the unwanted sounds it actually radiates.
 The gain is a blur free reproduction without permanent masking airflow noise and in box background sounds.

 A rock steady crossover

 Vibrations and magnetic fields have a desastrous effect on analog and digital electronic circuits and signal pass.
 This is why we located the crossover in the basement of the speaker.
 In this arrangement the crossover is like on its own put directly on the floor, and most of all free of vibrations, far away from the upsetting drivers.

 Once the AIRLINE loudspeakers are correctly positioned, some tuning of the sound may benefit the performance.
 The high-frequency output level of the AIRLINE 200 may be adjusted using the toggle switch near the binding post under the enclosure.
 The default setting (0 dB) provides a flat response.
 The + position gives more output, which may be required, for example, in larger rooms or if the acoustic of the room is dull, if circumstances dictate that the speakers have to be placed more off line than recommended, or if the speaker is placed behind or near curtains.